Dual spaces of geodesic currents: Continuity of the projection

 Proposition~\ref{prop:continuousproj} might come as a surprise for those familiar with the classical work on $\mathbb{R}$-trees dual to measured foliations/laminations in~\cite{W98:Duals}, where the natural projection map is always continuous.
 We emphasize that when $\mu$ is a measured lamination, one can eliminate the discontinuities of $\pi_{\mu}$ created by the atoms by a process of blow-up, as described in~\cite[Defintion~11.27]{Kap00:Kapovich2000HyperbolicMA}.

 We can combine the above results with the results in Section~\ref{sec:actions}, to obtain the following.

-\begin{proposition} Given a geodesic current $\mu$ on $X$, the projection $\pi_{\mu} \colon \wt{X} \to X_{\mu}$ satisfies: \begin{enumerate} \item If $\mu$ has no atoms and no subcurrents of type 2 in its decomposition then $\pi_{\mu}$ is a $\pi_1(X)$-equivariant closed map. \item If $\mu$ has no atoms and has full support, then $\pi_{\mu}$ is a $\pi_1(X)$-equivariant homeomorphism. \end{enumerate} \end{proposition} \begin{proof} Since $\mu$ has no atoms, by~Proposition~\ref{prop:contdistance}, $\pi_{\mu}$ is continuous and by Proposition~\ref{prop:properspace}, $X_{\mu}$ is a proper metric space.
+\begin{proposition} Given a geodesic current $\mu$ on $X$, the projection $\pi_{\mu} \colon \wt{X} \to X_{\mu}$ satisfies: \begin{enumerate} \item If $\mu$ has no atoms and it is filling then $\pi_{\mu}$ is a $\pi_1(X)$-equivariant closed map. \item If $\mu$ has no atoms and has full support, then $\pi_{\mu}$ is a $\pi_1(X)$-equivariant homeomorphism. \end{enumerate} \end{proposition} \begin{proof} Since $\mu$ has no atoms, by~Proposition~\ref{prop:contdistance}, $\pi_{\mu}$ is continuous and by Proposition~\ref{prop:properspace}, $X_{\mu}$ is a proper metric space.
 Therefore, by Lemma~\ref{thm:hopfrinow}, it is locally compact.
 By Lemma~\ref{lem:real_cocompact} the action of $\pi_1(X)$ on $X_{\mu}$ is cocompact and by Lemma~\ref{prop:proper}, the action is proper.
 Hence, the quotient $X_{\mu}/\pi_1(X)$ is Hausdorff (and compact).
 By $\pi_1(X)$ equivariance of $\pi_{\mu}$, the descended map $\overline{\pi_{\mu}} \colon X \to X_{\mu}/\pi_1(X)$ is a well-defined continuous surjective map from the compact surface $X$ to the Hausdorff space $X_{\mu}/\pi_1(X)$, so it is a closed map.
 If moreover $\mu$ has full support, then $\pi_{\mu}$ is injective, and hence it is a homeomorphism.
 By equivariance, this implies the same results for $\pi_{\mu}$.\end{proof}